joshdadev/announcement.js/README.md

-# announcement.js
-Simple announcement command [ djs v13 ]
+# Simple announcement command
+- Can be customized to be anonymous
+- Permission lock is also customizable